Health Secretary is Mr Scrooge Says Labour’s George McManus

 Government officials made the announcement just before Christmas on the final day of Parliament.
 While the timing was questionable, there was also no debate.

-George McManus, a member of in Beverley said;
+George McManus, a member of the Labour Party in Beverley said;

 “It’s outrageous.
 The government are sneaking out further devastating cuts without parliamentary debate.”